mttmccb/minimal-mistakes/_posts/2014-12-15-parallel-worlds-parallel-lives.md

 ---
 title: Parallel Worlds, Parallel Lives
-categories:
+tags:
 - Short
-tags:
 - Video
+---
----I love how things like this are available on the internet, Mark Everett (of Eels fame) on a journey to find out more about his father.
+I love how things like this are available on the internet, Mark Everett (of Eels fame) on a journey to find out more about his father.
 Worth an hour of your time.